azloco/remastersys/README.md

-remastersys
+respin
 ===========

-Remastersys Tool for Backup Your Ubuntu System
+Respin Tool for Backing Up and Cloning Your Ubuntu System

 Confirmed to work on the following distros: